WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/throw_addr a
 1. Let z be the current state.
-2. Pop all values val* from the top of the stack.
+2. If the first non-value entry of the stack is a LABEL_, then:
-3. If (val* =/= []), then:
   a.
-Execute the instruction (THROW_ADDR a).
-4. Else if the first non-value entry of the stack is a LABEL_, then:
-  a.
 Pop the label (LABEL_ _ { _ }) from the stack.
   b.
 Execute the instruction (THROW_ADDR a).
-5. Else if the first non-value entry of the stack is a FRAME_, then:
+3. Else if the first non-value entry of the stack is a FRAME_, then:
   a.
 Pop the frame (FRAME_ _ { _ }) from the stack.
   b.
 Execute the instruction (THROW_ADDR a).
-6. Else if the first non-value entry of the stack is a HANDLER_, then:
+4. Else if the first non-value entry of the stack is a HANDLER_, then:
   a.
 Let (HANDLER_ n { catch''* }) be the topmost HANDLER_.
   b.
 If (catch''* = []), then:
     1) Pop the handler (HANDLER_ _ { _ }) from the stack.